Would you like to view this website in another language?

 Critical skills are the essential abilities and knowledge to perform a specific job or role effectively.

+These skills can be classified as either hard skills or soft skills.
 Hard skills are specific technical abilities and knowledge learned through education or on-the-job training, such as programming languages, data analysis, or project management.

 Employers look for candidates with hard and soft skills relevant to the job or role they are hiring for.
+These qualifications help ensure the candidate can perform the job duties effectively and fit well into the company culture.

 Hard skills VS. soft skills